Rgmoogachiri/captsone_project/README.md

 # Overview
 The stock market landscape in Kenya has undergone significant expansion in recent times, driven by factors such as improved internet connectivity and a growing inclination towards personalized investment experiences.
 As investors increasingly seek tailored financial insights, companies like StockTech is confronted with the imperative of elevating user engagement to stay competitive.

 In response, StockTech is embarking on a mission to redefine user engagement through innovative technological solutions.
-By deploying cutting-edge predictive modeling techniques, StockTech aims to offer customized stock market predictions, effectively meeting the escalating demand for personalized investment guidance in the Kenyan financial sector/
+By deploying cutting-edge predictive modeling techniques, StockTech aims to offer customized stock market predictions, effectively meeting the escalating demand for personalized investment guidance in the Kenyan financial sector.

 # Business Objectives
 The **main objective** of this study is to develop predictive models leveraging real-time and historical stock market data to enhance decision-making processes for investors and traders.
 Other objectives are to: